FedSN: A Federated Learning Framework over Heterogeneous LEO Satellite Networks: Framework Design

 Given the above two observations, we find that the sub-structure customization needs to be well-designed, otherwise, it may lead to deterioration rather than improvement in training performance.
-In view of this, we propose a flexible sub-structure customization method. \rev{We first determine basic sub-structure models based on the minimum budget constraint within satellite groups, ensuring that every satellite is capable of training these models.
-Then, we split a global model into multiple basic sub-structure models via channel-wise partitioning and customize different combinations of those models according to satellites' available budgets ${{\cal B}^k} = \left\{ {b_1^k,b_2^k,...,b_{{N_k}}^k} \right\}$.} This eliminates occurrences of under training for basic sub-structure models, thereby effectively improving the convergence speed and test accuracy of model training. \rev{We use an example to illustrate how \name determines the number of basic sub-structure models in Fig.~\ref{fig:Sub_structure_scheme}.} The global model is split into four $\times$0.25 basic sub-structure models, and there are three satellites in the $k$-th inter-group set with \rev{${{\cal B}^k} = \left\{ {0.25,0.75,0.75} \right\} $.} In this case, the GS \rev{determines that the number of basic sub-structure models} are $1$, $3$, and $3$ , for \rev{those satellites,} respectively.
+In view of this, we propose a flexible sub-structure customization method. {We first determine basic sub-structure models based on the minimum budget constraint within satellite groups, ensuring that every satellite is capable of training these models.
+Then, we split a global model into multiple basic sub-structure models via channel-wise partitioning and customize different combinations of those models according to satellites' available budgets ${{\cal B}^k} = \left\{ {b_1^k,b_2^k,...,b_{{N_k}}^k} \right\}$.} This eliminates occurrences of under training for basic sub-structure models, thereby effectively improving the convergence speed and test accuracy of model training. {We use an example to illustrate how \name determines the number of basic sub-structure models in Fig.~\ref{fig:Sub_structure_scheme}.}

+The global model is split into four $\times$0.25 basic sub-structure models, and there are three satellites in the $k$-th inter-group set with {${{\cal B}^k} = \left\{ {0.25,0.75,0.75} \right\} $.} In this case, the GS {determines that the number of basic sub-structure models} are $1$, $3$, and $3$ , for {those satellites,} respectively.

-\rev{After basic sub-structure models partitioning, we need to assemble them into a customized global model\footnote{\rev{The sub-structure customization method only contains partitioning and assembling.
+{After basic sub-structure models partitioning, we need to assemble them into a customized global model\footnote{{The sub-structure customization method only contains partitioning and assembling.
 Although there are sub-structure distribution and aggregation steps between partitioning and assembling, they are leveraged to improve overall training performance in LEO satellite networks.}}.
 Since each satellite trains its combination of basic sub-structure models under its available budget, the budget-constrained FL problem is relaxed to the budget-unconstrained FL problem.
 Recalling that Fig.~\ref{fig:sub_extraction}, wide models show faster convergence speed and better generalization than the narrow model for budget-unconstrained FL.
 Consequently, our key idea is to assemble the global model as widely as possible.}